Our strategic approach

 The regulatory framework

-The Teaching and Learning Framework and the Assessment and Feedback Framework set out the principles underpinning the operation of learning, teaching and assessment at the University of Suffolk.
+The University's Learning, Teaching and Assessment Framework sets out the principles underpinning the operation of learning, teaching and assessment at the University of Suffolk.
 A range of regulations, policies and procedures underpin the management of assessment, including the framework and regulations for various types of award and arrangements for assessment moderation, examination preparation and conduct, reasonable adjustments, recognition of prior learning, the conduct of Assessment Boards, the consideration of extenuating circumstances affecting students, academic appeals and academic misconduct.

-We produce a range of guides to support staff engaged in teaching and assessment, drawing on good practice from across the institution and externally.
+We produce a range of guides, forms and templates for staff engaged in teaching and assessment, drawing on good practice from across the institution and externally.

 Professional development opportunities